What is the difference between an approximate and MCS compliant heat loss survey?

 - Avoiding incorrect planning: The precise calculation prevents unnecessary improvements and additional costs during installation and operation.

-Which factors influence the heat load?
+Which factors influence the heat loss?

-The heat load depends on several factors:
+The heat loss depends on several factors:

 - heat transmittance the window frames and glazing